 They will inject the drug under the individual’s skin once at the start of treatment, once at 4 weeks, and once every 12 weeks from then on.

 Research published in The Lancet found that after 12 weeks of treatment,

 IL-23 inhibitors tend to cause few side effects, and severe adverse effects are very rare.

 However, taking IL-23 inhibitors may increase the risk of infections, such as:

 Other potential side effects include:

-Injection-site reactions may cause symptoms such as redness, swelling, pain, and itching.
+Injection-site reactions may cause symptoms, such as redness, swelling, pain, or itching.

 In rare cases, people may experience serious allergic reactions after taking IL-23 inhibitors.
-Taking Tremfya has also increased liver enzyme levels in some people.
+Those taking Tremfya may experience increased liver enzyme levels.

 Researchers also need to evaluate the long-term safety of IL-23 inhibitors further.
-For example, scientists want to learn whether these medications affect the risk of cancer.
+For example, scientists want to learn whether these medications affect the risk of cancers.

-“Given that it suppresses the immune system, there is a theoretical concern for increased risk of malignancy — or cancer,” Dr. Saakshi Khattri, M.D., an assistant professor of dermatology and rheumatology at Icahn School of Medicine at Mount Sinai in New York, NY, told Medical News Today.
+“Given that it suppresses the immune system, there is a theoretical concern for increased risk of malignancy — or cancer,” Dr. Saakshi Khattri, M.D., the director of the Center for Connective Tissue Diseases at Mount Sinai in New York, told Medical News Today.